anirudh-ramesh/openapi-red/README.md

 ![Example](https://gitlab.com/2WeltenChris/openapi-red/raw/master/examples/examples.png?raw=true "Example Node")

+Or check it out with gitpod.

+## Gitpod

+A ready to launch gitpod setting is available.
+Just start it, wait till your workspace is ready and enter `node-red examples/openApi-petstore.json`.

 ## Developers

 If you want to modify something inside the openApi-red.html file, I recommend to use [SIR](https://gitlab.com/2WeltenChris/svelte-integration-red).